Tribler/gumby/README.md

 ### Generating a new config file ###

-To create a new experiment config, just run this
+To create a new experiment config, just run this:

 ```
 gumby/scripts/generate_config_file.py gumby/experiments/my_experiment/new_experiment.conf